 “The Banner program is very close to my heart and I am very excited to see it come to fruition,” said Mayor Crystal McAteer.
 “There are some incredibly amazing veterans in our communities who deserve recognition.
 I am also pleased that the citizens of our region will now be able to put a face to these courageous men and women who fought for their freedom!”

-The banners are double-sided and will be displayed from the beginning of October until after Remembrance Day on lampposts in prominent areas.
+The banners are double-sided and will be displayed on lampposts down Main Street from October to November and removed after Remembrance Day.

 Through the displaying of these banners, we hope to engage the community and region in honouring and remembering local veterans through an initiative that will ensure continued recognition and respect throughout future generations.